innovative-robotics/innovative-robotics.github.io/index.md

 # Examples of what we work on

-<iframe width="560" height="315" src="https://www.youtube.com/embed/GKR5wpANZkU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Z1dp0QNc9C0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ln4GuFyTY0k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Highlights

 {% capture text %}
-A big focus of our lab's work is the full-stack development of robotic systems.
+Our focus is the full-stack development of robotic systems.
 This includes everything from conceptualizing new robot mechanisms, to the building and design of robotic systems, to the development of algorithms that these new robots can use.

 {%
   include link.html